mukhou/SpringBoot_Mongodb/README.md

 **Method2:**
 Create a **separate** deployment files and service files for spring app and mongo:
-1. Uncomment hte belwo two lines in app.properties: spring.data.mongodb.host=mongo
+1. Uncomment the below two lines in application.properties and then rebuild the application: spring.data.mongodb.host=mongo spring.data.mongodb.port=27017
-       spring.data.mongodb.port=27017
 2. build the docker image: docker build -t mukhou/springbootmongodb .